When the ABS light came on, it presented a moment of discovery. It means there is a problem with the anti-lock braking system.

 The lights remain on until you fix the core issues.
 Essentially, the lights alert drivers that their safety system is compromised or is no longer active.
 ABS helps drivers maintain directional stability and control during extreme braking situations.

-ABS is common in modern vehicles and decreases accident risks by 18 percent, according to research findings.
+ABS is common in modern vehicles and reduces accident risk by 18 percent, according to research.
 The system controls the rotational speed of every wheel to make the vehicle move in the desired direction, even if it’s sideways.

 Common Reasons the ABS Lights Come On